aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 # Module `0x1::vesting`

-<br/> Simple vesting contract that allows specifying how much APT coins should be vesting in each fixed&#45;size period.
-The<br/> vesting contract also comes with staking and allows shareholders to withdraw rewards anytime.<br/><br/> Vesting schedule is represented as a vector of distributions.
-For example, a vesting schedule of<br/> [3/48, 3/48, 1/48] means that after the vesting starts:<br/> 1.
-The first and second periods will vest 3/48 of the total original grant.<br/> 2.
-The third period will vest 1/48.<br/> 3.
-All subsequent periods will also vest 1/48 (last distribution in the schedule) until the original grant runs out.<br/><br/> Shareholder flow:<br/> 1.
-Admin calls create_vesting_contract with a schedule of [3/48, 3/48, 1/48] with a vesting cliff of 1 year and<br/> vesting period of 1 month.<br/> 2.
-After a month, a shareholder calls unlock_rewards to request rewards.
-They can also call vest() which would also<br/> unlocks rewards but since the 1 year cliff has not passed (vesting has not started), vest() would not release any of<br/> the original grant.<br/> 3.
-After the unlocked rewards become fully withdrawable (as it&apos;s subject to staking lockup), shareholders can call<br/> distribute() to send all withdrawable funds to all shareholders based on the original grant&apos;s shares structure.<br/> 4.
-After 1 year and 1 month, the vesting schedule now starts.
-Shareholders call vest() to unlock vested coins. vest()<br/> checks the schedule and unlocks 3/48 of the original grant in addition to any accumulated rewards since last<br/> unlock_rewards().
-Once the unlocked coins become withdrawable, shareholders can call distribute().<br/> 5.
-Assuming the shareholders forgot to call vest() for 2 months, when they call vest() again, they will unlock vested<br/> tokens for the next period since last vest.
+Simple vesting contract that allows specifying how much APT coins should be vesting in each fixed&#45;size period.
+The vesting contract also comes with staking and allows shareholders to withdraw rewards anytime.

+Vesting schedule is represented as a vector of distributions.
+For example, a vesting schedule of [3/48, 3/48, 1/48] means that after the vesting starts:
+1. The first and second periods will vest 3/48 of the total original grant.
+2. The third period will vest 1/48.
+3. All subsequent periods will also vest 1/48 (last distribution in the schedule) until the original grant runs out.

+Shareholder flow:
+1. Admin calls create_vesting_contract with a schedule of [3/48, 3/48, 1/48] with a vesting cliff of 1 year and
+vesting period of 1 month.
+2. After a month, a shareholder calls unlock_rewards to request rewards.
+They can also call vest() which would also unlocks rewards but since the 1 year cliff has not passed (vesting has not started), vest() would not release any of the original grant.
+3. After the unlocked rewards become fully withdrawable (as it&apos;s subject to staking lockup), shareholders can call distribute() to send all withdrawable funds to all shareholders based on the original grant&apos;s shares structure.
+4. After 1 year and 1 month, the vesting schedule now starts.
+Shareholders call vest() to unlock vested coins. vest() checks the schedule and unlocks 3/48 of the original grant in addition to any accumulated rewards since last unlock_rewards().
+Once the unlocked coins become withdrawable, shareholders can call distribute().
+5. Assuming the shareholders forgot to call vest() for 2 months, when they call vest() again, they will unlock vested tokens for the next period since last vest.
 This would be for the first month they missed.
+They can call vest() a second time to unlock for the second month they missed.

+Admin flow:
-They can call vest() a<br/> second time to unlock for the second month they missed.<br/><br/> Admin flow:<br/> 1.
-After creating the vesting contract, admin cannot change the vesting schedule.<br/> 2.
-Admin can call update_voter, update_operator, or reset_lockup at any time to update the underlying staking<br/> contract.<br/> 3.
-Admin can also call update_beneficiary for any shareholder.
-This would send all distributions (rewards, vested<br/> coins) of that shareholder to the beneficiary account.
-By defalt, if a beneficiary is not set, the distributions are<br/> send directly to the shareholder account.<br/> 4.
-Admin can call terminate_vesting_contract to terminate the vesting.
-This would first finish any distribution but<br/> will prevent any further rewards or vesting distributions from being created.
-Once the locked up stake becomes<br/> withdrawable, admin can call admin_withdraw to withdraw all funds to the vesting contract&apos;s withdrawal address.
+1. After creating the vesting contract, admin cannot change the vesting schedule.
+2. Admin can call update_voter, update_operator, or reset_lockup at any time to update the underlying staking contract.
+3. Admin can also call update_beneficiary for any shareholder.
+This would send all distributions (rewards, vested coins) of that shareholder to the beneficiary account.
+By defalt, if a beneficiary is not set, the distributions are send directly to the shareholder account.
+4. Admin can call terminate_vesting_contract to terminate the vesting.
+This would first finish any distribution but will prevent any further rewards or vesting distributions from being created.
+Once the locked up stake becomes withdrawable, admin can call admin_withdraw to withdraw all funds to the vesting contract&apos;s withdrawal address.

 -  [Struct `VestingSchedule`](#0x1_vesting_VestingSchedule)